 What happened last time they met?

-Ireland recorded a 14 – 34 win the last time these teams met which was in the Six Nations in Italy in February this year.
+Ireland recorded a 14 – 34 win the last time these teams met which was in the Six Nations in Italy in February 2019.

-Italy recorded a 21 – 22 in he last time they met in the World championships in May 2017.
+Italy recorded a 21 – 22 win the last time they met in the World Championships in May 2017.

 Will that match have any effect on this one?